ahabdallah27/BtTurret/README.md

 # Folder/File descriptions
-* BluetoothTurretControl is the Android code<br>
+* BluetoothTurretControl is the Android code
-* BtTurret is the Arduino code<br>
+* BtTurret is the Arduino code
-* ServoMotorCalibration is the Arduino Servo Motor calibration code<br>
+* ServoMotorCalibration is the Arduino Servo Motor calibration code
-* To directly load the Android app to your phone, download and install "Bluetooth Turret Control.apk" on your Android phone.
-Use https://www.androidauthority.com/how-to-install-apks-31494/ for reference to install apps from apk files<br>
+* Bluetooth Turret Control.apk is the file to download and install the Android app to your phone.
+Use https://www.androidauthority.com/how-to-install-apks-31494/ for reference to install apps from apk files

 # Description
 This updates the IR Turret Hackpack box by Mark Rober (https://www.crunchlabs.com/products/ir-turret) to a bluetooth controlled turret for a more reliable connection.
 It uses an Android phone running an app that connects to a bluetooth module added to control the turret.
 The Android app is simple and should easily be able to be ported to iOS.